moneybird/active-date-range/README.md

 # Active Date Range

 `ActiveDateRange` provides a range of dates with a powerful API to manipulate and use date ranges in your software.
-Date ranges are commonly used in reporting tools, but can be of use in many situation where you need filtering.
+Date ranges are commonly used in reporting tools, but can be of use in many situation where you need for example filtering or reporting.

 ## Installation